dilettant/thepublicoffice/index.md

 category: index
 ---

-##Local meeting places for shared knowledge
+##Local venues for shared knowledge

 During Fall 2015, we are hoping to open a first Public Office in Hässelby gård (Stockholm), together with The Stockholm Public Libraries.
 Do you want to know more, or engage in the project?
 Sign up here, and we'll get back to you.